2016 was a fantastic year of professional and personal growth.

-Receiving an award from the Caribbean Tourism Organization and from Jamaica Tourist Board in New York
+- Receiving a prestigious award from the Caribbean Tourism Organization and from Jamaica Tourist Board in New York

-Working on Destination Belize Magazine as Editor and Major Contributor
+- Working on Destination Belize Magazine as Editor and Contributor

 Completing the manuscript and holding a final copy of Moon Dominican Republic in my hands

 Finally in my hands and I’ve been flipping through it since Friday!
 My first edition of Moon Dominican Republic for @moonguides.
 It looks so pretty inside, all in color!
 387 pages, compact and easy to carry.
 Written and illustrated by me from scratch.
 Bittersweet with the flood victims who are suffering up on the north coast of the country.
 But hoping it sends new visitors in the right direction to experience an authentic and gorgeous DR. A DR I lived and breathed and love.
 My home!
 To get a copy, check out this link, also in my BIO: http://a.co/4e1h5kl Available in print or kindle (ebook).
 A big thanks to all who supported me on this journey! #getyourcopy #kindleorprint #leaveareview #DominicanRepublic #MoonDominicanRepublic #Caribbean #travel #guidebooks #TravelwithMoon #RepublicaDominicana

 And of course, the moments spent with old friends and new.